-Rich in spiritual history, candles are the perfect way to turn your home into a sacred sanctuary.
+Rich in spiritual history, meditation candles are the perfect way to turn your home into a beautiful sanctuary.

 From ancient times to the present, candles have played an important role in nearly every spiritual and religious tradition.
 Candles can be used for prayer, meditation, reflection, chakra balancing, or simply admired for their beauty.
 Their light is a symbol of the eternal presence of the Divine and is used as an enhancer of prayer and manifestation.
 The flame acts as a bridge between our thoughts and higher consciousness and has the power to essentially ignite our prayers and intentions.